BryanWilhite/nodejs/README.md

 My CSS gurus are [Rachel Andrew](https://www.rachelandrew.co.uk/) and [Chris Coyier](https://chriscoyier.net/) (of [CSS-Tricks](https://css-tricks.com/)).
 My CSS samples should be categorized by “level.”
 Focus should be placed on [Bootstrap](http://getbootstrap.com/), CSS Grids, “infinite” scrolling and the responsive “hero” image.

-### JQuery road map
+### jQuery road map

-I expect that my investment in JQuery is historical.
-I am using JQuery 2.x in Bootstrap 3.x.
-I assume that my indirect use of JQuery will be phased out by the 3rd-parties that depend on it.
+I expect that my investment in jQuery is historical.
+I am using jQuery 2.x in Bootstrap 3.x.
+I assume that my indirect use of jQuery will be phased out by the 3rd-parties that depend on it.

 ## global dependencies